matomo-org/developer-documentation/docs/permissions.md

 ### Super user permission

 A user having the super user permission is allowed to access all of the data stored in Piwik and change any settings.
-To check if a user has this role use one of the methods that end with `UserSuperUserAccess`.
+To check if a user has this role use any of the methods that end with `UserSuperUserAccess`.

 ```php
 Piwik::checkUserHasSuperUserAccess();
 ```

-As a plugin developer you would check for this permission for instance in places where your plugin shows an activity log over all users or where it offers the possibility to change any system wide settings.
+As a plugin developer you would check for this permission for instance in places where your plugin shows an activity log for all users or where it offers the possibility to change any system-wide settings.